singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 37  }
 ```

 Note that the tradeoff of computing the false results from the true ones, and of computing the {leftTrue,  rightTrue,  leftFalse,  and  rightFalse} values upfront, is a small amount of extra work in some cases.
-For example, if we're looking for the ways that an AND (&) can result in true, we never would have needed the leftFa1se and rightFa1se results.
+For example, if we're looking for the ways that an AND (&) can result in true, we never would have needed the leftFalse and rightFalse results.
 Likewise, if we're looking for the ways that an OR (|) can result in false, we never would have needed the leftTrue and rightTrue results.

 Our current code is blind to what we do and don't actually need to do and instead just computes all of the values.
 This is probably a reasonable tradeoff to make (especially given the constraints of whiteboard coding) as it makes our code substantially shorter and less tedious to write.
 Whichever approach you make, you should discuss the tradeoffs with your interviewer.